 OPT_USE_EVENT_NOTIFICATION - zmeventnotification is a 3rd party event notification server that is used to get notifications for alarms detected by ZoneMinder in real time. zmNinja requires this server for push notifications to mobile phones.
-This option only enables the server if it is already installed.
+This option only enables the server if its already installed.
 Please visit the Event Notification Server project site for installation instructions.

 OPT_USE_GOOG_RECAPTCHA - This option allows you to include a google reCaptcha validation at login.
-This means in addition to providing a valid username and password, you will also have to pass the reCaptcha test.
-Please note that enabling this option results in the zoneminder login page reaching out to google servers for captcha validation.
+This means in addition to providing a valid usernane and password, you will also have to pass the reCaptcha test.
+Please note that enabling this option results in the zoneminder login page reach out to google servers for captcha validation.
 Also please note that enabling this option may break 3rd party clients if they rely on web based logins (Note that zmNinja now uses the API based token method and will not be affected if reCAPTCHA is enabled).
-If you enable this, you also need to specify your site and secret key (please refer to context help in the ZoneMinder system screen).
+If you enable this, you also need to specify your site and secret key (please refer to context help in the ZoneMinder system screen)

-SYSTEM_SHUTDOWN - this option puts a poweroff icon in the header of the ZM UI for users with System privilege accessi.
-This icon will allow the user to shutdown the full system via the ZM UI.
+SYSTEM_SHUTDOWN - this option decides if it is allowed to shutdown the full system via the ZM UI.
 The system will need to have sudo installed and the following added to /etc/sudoers: